strata-org/jverify/docs/guide/src/code_types.md

   - variable declaration statements,
   - calls to `precondition`, `postcondition`, `reads`, and `check`
   - a single `return <expr>` statement at the end, in which other pure methods may be called
-- If any fields of a reference are read, that reference must occur in a `reads` call.
+- If any non-final fields of a reference are read, that reference must occur in a `reads` call.
 We'll explain what reads calls are below.

 Summary table: